scalacenter/course-management-tools/docs/reference-mainadm.md

 It is worthwhile to give an example of specifying a non-default CMT configuration file to round up this section.
-You may have to do this in your CMT project is you put the `course-management.conf` file in a non-default location.
+You may have to do this in your CMT project if you put the `course-management.conf` file in a non-default location or when you give it a different name.

 For the example, we use the CMT Github repository itself and we will run `cmt-mainadm -c` on the templates.
 Here is a sample run:

 ```
-$ cmt-mainadm -c -cfg course-templates/scala-cmt-template-common/course-management.conf \
+$ cmt-mainadm -c \
+              -cfg course-templates/scala-cmt-template-common/course-management.conf \
               /Users/ericloots/Trainingen/LBT/course-management-tools
 git version 2.28.0
 On branch documentation
 Your branch is ahead of 'origin/documentation' by 1 commit.